gabochi/rampcode/readme.md

 ## Usage

-Just run `./rampcode.sh` inside its directory and then follow the tutorial instructions.
+Just run `./rampcode.sh` inside its directory and then follow the cheatsheet for instructions.

 ### No sound?